-With all due respect to the Yiddaki and to the Aboriginal people I honor and respect your culture and traditions and was there fore drwn to playing the didg.
+With all due respect to the Yiddaki and to the Aboriginal people I honour and respect your culture and traditions and was therefore drawn to playing the didg.
 The breathing came easily and I love to use it for healing.

 My experience with playing didg as a woman has been….

 Aboriginal people have been extremely wounded.
 All the mixed blooded people have had almost everything taken away from them- language, family, land, traditions and a sense of belonging to country.
 So they cling to what ever they can and project all their anger for the loss of their culture for any excuse…namely women are not suppose to play didg….for some tribes this was true, but for some this was not the case.